Siddy (film)

-Siddy is an upcoming Indian Malayalam-language thriller film, directed by Pious Raj for producer Maheswaran Nandagopal.
+Siddy is a 2022 Malayalam-language thriller film, directed by Pious Raj for producer Maheswaran Nandagopal.
 The film stars Aji John and former International footballer I M Vijayan in lead roles.
 The debut directorial is heavily inspired by Fyodor Dostoevsky' s Crime and Punishment.

 Principal photography started in August 2021 and the film will also be dubbed into Tamil.

 Summary

 Siddy is the journey through the life and mind of a law student who turns into a murderer.